 2) Practice of inquiry and generative dialogue

-It will help you to re examine the old knowledge, reflect on it from perspective of flow and Eko functioning, and allow space for the unfolding of the new creation.
+It will help you to re examine the old knowledge, reflect on it from perspective of flow and Eco functioning, and allow space for the unfolding of the new creation.

 3) Becoming comfortable with not-knowing and creative tension

-Not knowing is one of the biggest obstacles in the lives of many leaders who learned from the previous generations (this is stored in the Ego asteroid belt) that to “not-know”, or not have solution, is a weakness, should not be shown and immediate action (often impulsive and reactive) for solution/s must be taken.
+Not knowing is one of the biggest obstacles in the lives of many leaders.
+We have learned from the previous generations that to “not-know”, or not have solution, is a weakness, should not be shown and immediate action (often impulsive and reactive) for solution/s must be taken.